Heading

-Detailed instructions on adding blocks can be foundĀ here.
+Detailed instructions on adding blocks can be found on Building a Page.

 Block Toolbar

-The wide width and the full width align options are available.
+- Alignment Options (wide width and full width options are available)

 Block Settings